MorpheusAIs/Docs/Guides/MOR/Mainnet/MOR Rewards Claim Guide.md

 ---

 ## How to verify that I received tokens?
-Switch your wallet to Arbitrum mainnet and go to [Mock MOR](https://arbiscan.io/address/0x3c3A26c978Bf6AF40D7c1A36e9cBD3C1c055786E) token contract.
+Switch your wallet to Arbitrum chain,

+Go to [MOR](https://arbiscan.io/address/0x092baadb7def4c3981454dd9c0a0d7ff07bcfc86) token contract.
 Open the **"Contract**" tab, then the **"Read Contract"** tab.

 It is necessary to call the function `6. balanceOf()` and specify in the `account (address)` field your address.

+Click "**Query**".

 As a result, you will find out how many tokens are on the wallet reflected in WEI.
+To convert WEI amount you can use this tool https://eth-converter.com.

 <img src="/Graphics/Docs%20Graphics/English/MOR%20Claim%20Test%20Guide/mor%20balance.png" width=55% height=55%>

-Another way of checking is to add MOR token in your Metamask token list.
-To do this, please follow steps from this [guide](https://support.metamask.io/hc/en-us/articles/360015489031-How-to-display-tokens-in-MetaMask#h_01FWH492CHY60HWPC28RW0872H) and fill Mock MOR token contract address `0x3c3A26c978Bf6AF40D7c1A36e9cBD3C1c055786E`

 ---

-## Add tokens to Metamask (optional)
+## Add tokens to Metamask
-In case you want to see Mock stETH tokens in your Metamask wallet, please follow steps from this [guide](https://support.metamask.io/hc/en-us/articles/360015489031-How-to-display-tokens-in-MetaMask#h_01FWH492CHY60HWPC28RW0872H) and add smart Mock stETH contract address: `0x7EC3dda3e83dDD4b9f2cFCfF0A5213Bb8cf31b79`
+In case you want to see MOR tokens in your Metamask wallet, you need to follow steps from the [guide](https://support.metamask.io/hc/en-us/articles/360015489031-How-to-display-tokens-in-MetaMask#h_01FWH492CHY60HWPC28RW0872H) and add MOR smart contract address: `0x092baadb7def4c3981454dd9c0a0d7ff07bcfc86`

 > [!NOTE]